sphinx-doc/sphinx/Doc-26/library/sys.rst

    the interpreter, ``argv[0]`` is set to the string ``'-c'``.
 If no script name was passed to the Python interpreter, ``argv[0]`` is the empty string.

+   To loop over the standard input, or the list of files given on the command line, see the :mod:`fileinput` module.

 .. data:: byteorder